YIDING-CODER/VFG-Visualiser/ReadMe.md

 # Visualise Planimation VFG using Pixi JS
-Load Planimation VFG file locally and visualised with pixi JS.
+Load Planimation VFG file locally and visualise with pixi JS.

 ## Run websever
 In the root folder: